valentingarnier/valentingarnier.github.io/index.md

 ## Flight patterns over time

 We now want to see how these two metrics evolve throughout the year.
-We look at the variation between months of the year in this section.
+We look at the variations between months of the year in this section.

 First, we show the following GIF that depicts all airports and the number of flights connecting them throughout a year.
 The darker the link between them, the more connected the airports for the given month.